-The data we process is likely to constitute Special Category Data (formerly known as sensitive personal data) because, as a church, the fact that we process your data at all may be suggestive of your religious beliefs.
+The data we process is likely to constitute sensitive personal data because, as a church, the fact that we process your data at all may be suggestive of your religious beliefs.

 Only where you provide this information, we may also process other categories of sensitive personal data: including racial or ethnic origin, sex life, mental and physical health, details of injuries, medication/treatment received, political beliefs, labour union affiliation, genetic data, biometric data, data concerning sexual orientation and criminal records, fines and other similar judicial records.
 However, such processing is dependent on you first supplying the information so you are always in control of what sensitive data we process.